apptainer/apptainer-userdocs/build_a_container.rst

 ``build`` is the “Swiss army knife” of container creation.
-You can use it to download and assemble existing containers from external resources like the `Container Library <https://cloud.sylabs.io/library>`_ and `Docker Hub <https://hub.docker.com/>`_.
+You can use it to download and assemble existing containers from external resources like `Docker Hub <https://hub.docker.com/>`_ and other OCI registries.
 You can use it to convert containers between the formats supported by {Project}.
 And you can use it in conjunction with a :ref:`{Project} definition
 <definition-files>` file to create a container from scratch and
 customized it to fit your needs.